contino/azure-landing-zone/README.md

 In order to create Management Groups with the service connection, add the service connection SPN within the Access Control at the default Tenant Root Group level.
 Add the SPN as Owner.

+To run create the resources via the blueprint user-assigned identity was created.
+The user-assigned object was then given permission from within the Management Group root level Blueprint Operator role & Contributor role.
+The Contributor role is to ensure the user-assgined object has permissions to create resources within the subscription.

+To create user-assigned object run you run:

+`az identity create --name $YOURNAME --resource-group $RESOURCE_GROUP_NAME --subscription $SUBSCRIPTIONID`

 ## Blueprints

 #### Prerequisites